Health Code Violations & Food safety can be nothing short of a business killer.

 Here we’ll look at how to prepare your restaurant to pass any health inspection — even a surprise inspection — and maintain an environment that produces safe food for your patrons day after day.

 Hazard Analysis and Critical Control Points Plan

 The hazard analysis and critical control points (HACCP) plan analyzes every step in the food preparation process in your restaurant, determines what and where the risks are, and designs and implements control measures to mitigate those risks.
 There are seven components to the HACCP plan.

-Hazard analysis – The initial hazard analysis looks at each of your menu items and the steps involved in preparing it to identify potential hazards.
+Hazard analysis – The initial hazard analysis looks at each of your menu items and the steps involved in preparing it to identify potential hazards that could lead to health code violations.
 There are four major groups:

 - Uncooked foods with minimal preparation such as fruit, salads, cheese, or cold cuts

 - Foods cooked for immediate consumption, which includes most proteins and many vegetables and other sides

 - Foods that are prepared, cooked, cooled, and stored, then later reheated and served, such as soups and sauces

 - Foods that are prepared and stored, then later served cold, such as coleslaw and many desserts

 For example, foods in the third group that are cooked, cooled, stored, and reheated have the greatest potential to be held too long in the temperature danger zone (TDZ) (between 40° and 140° Fahrenheit) that is optimal for bacterial growth.
 Foods cooked for immediate consumption, in contrast, have the highest risk of cross contamination (chicken juice contaminating beef or vegetables, for example).